ssayols/GPSskyrunners/README.md

 # GPSskyrunners
 Shiny app to read and interpret GPX files (XML representation of GPS coordinates).
-The idea and actually much of the code comes from a great entry in the [Rcrastinate blog](http://rcrastinate.blogspot.de/2014/09/stay-on-track-plotting-gps-tracks-with-r.html).

 ## How to run it
 ### Prerequisites